MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

 ## Create a client application to chat with the model

 Now that you have deployed a model, you can use the Azure AI Foundry and Azure OpenAI SDKs to develop an application that chats with it.

-> **Tip**: You can choose to develop your solution using Python or Microsoft C#.
-Follow the instructions in the appropriate section for your chosen language.

 ### Prepare the application configuration